LesKemVal/RBlock-BD-Packet/docs/ForPartners/partner-deck.md

 Welcome to the partner summary page for R. Block Nation.
 This initiative was built to enable compliant, community-first investing in the private capital markets through the JOBS Act.

+> 🔄 **Note:** We are open to negotiating our existing technical and compliance stack to ensure smooth integration with the funding portal’s infrastructure — avoiding duplication and supporting a low-friction partnership model.

 ---

 ## 🧩 Platform Overview